 Step 2 – Personal tour

-Our Registrar will be in contact with you.
-You may already have visited us on one of our Open Days, but we will invite you for a personal tour of the school, so you can see our cheerful classrooms and outdoor space on a normal school day.
-You will have the opportunity to discuss any questions you have with Head Jonathan Parsons and tell us about your son or daughter.
+You may already have visited us on one of our Open Days, but we will invite you for a personal tour of the school so you can see our cheerful classrooms and outdoor space on a normal school day.
+You will have the opportunity to discuss any questions you have with our Headteacher, Jonathan Parsons, and tell us about your child.

 Step 3 – Offer of a place

-Following your visit, Nursery-aged children will be invited in to meet Miss Cromore and spend some time with the Nursery children in Little Griffins.
-We will ask for report from their current setting.
+Following your visit, Nursery-aged children will be invited in to meet Mrs Turner and spend some time with the Nursery children in Little Griffins.
 Children joining the main school will be invited to join us for an informal assessment, and we will ask you for a copy of a report from your child’s current setting.
-All being well, we will then offer your child a place at St Edward’s.
+All being well, we will then offer your child a place at St Edward’s Prep.